sbg/Mitty/Readme.md

 ### Prepare VCF file for taking reads from
-The read simulator can not properly generate ground truth reads from complex variants (variant calls where the REF and ALT are both larger than 1 bp) and from any entry that does not precisely lay out the ALT sequence in the ALT column, such as angle bracket ID references and variants breakend notation.
+The read simulator can not properly generate ground truth reads from overlapping variants (e.g. a deletion that overlaps a SNP on the same chromosome copy),  complex variants (variant calls where the REF and ALT are both larger than 1 bp) from any entry that does not precisely lay out the ALT sequence in the ALT column, such as angle bracket ID references and variants breakend notation.
 Such calls must be filtered from a VCF file before it can be used as a sample to generate reads from.